jina-ai/finetuner/docs/tasks/text-to-text.md

 import finetuner
 from finetuner.callback import EvaluationCallback

-# Make sure to login to Jina Cloud
+# Make sure to login to Jina AI Cloud
 finetuner.login()  # use finetuner.notebook_login() in Jupyter notebook or Google Colab

 # Start fine-tuning as a run within an experiment